NeuroSimo/neurosimo/md/getting-started.md

 1) Turn on streaming in the EEG/EMG device.
 The status bar in the top-right corner should indicate that the device is connected and streaming.
-After that, press "Start session" on the control panel.
+After that, press "Start" on the control panel.

 2) Using simulated data: in the bottom-right corner of the control panel, there is a dropdown menu for selecting the data set to use.
-Select "Random data, 1 kHz", enable "Playback" and "Loop", and press "Start session".
-The "Loop" option will restart the data set after it has been played through.
+Select "Random data, 1 kHz" and press "Start" to start the simulator.

 After the session has started, you can see what the pipeline is doing by following its log messages on the command line.
 For instance, running